Anita Angelovska-Bežoska

-Anita Angelovska-Bežoska (born 5 November 1971 in Gothenburg) is a Macedonian economist who has been serving as Governor of the National Bank of North Macedonia since 2018.
-Previously, she served as Vice Governor of the National Bank in the period 2011–2018.
-She has also worked for the Ministry of Finance and the International Monetary Fund.
+Anita Angelovska-Bežoska (born 5 November 1971) is a Macedonian economist who served as Governor of the National Bank of North Macedonia from 2018 to 2025.
+Previously, she served as Vice Governor of the National Bank from 2011 to 2018.
+She has also worked for the Ministry of Finance and had a two-year work arrangement at the International Monetary Fund.

+Early life and education

+Anita Angelovska-Bežoska was born on 5 November 1971 in Gothenburg, Sweden.
+She graduated summa cum laude from the Faculty of Economics at the Ss.
+Cyril and Methodius University of Skopje in Skopje in 1994, after which she received her master's degree from the same faculty in 1997.
+She obtained her PhD in economic sciences at the School of Economics and Business, Ljubljana in 2015.

 Career

 Ministry of Finance

-Angelovska-Bežoska began her career in 1996 as a financial system expert at the Ministry of Finance where she spent eight years of her career serving in various positions, first as the head of the Project for Establishing a Treasury System in the Republic of Macedonia (1999–2000), and then as the head of the Treasury Sector at this Ministry (2000–2003), making an exceptionally significant contribution to the implementation of key reforms in the public finance system in the country such as establishment of a single treasury account, establishment of a system for regular budget liquidity and liquidity management forecasting, improvement of budget accounting, development of the government securities market and improvement of budget reporting under the international standards.
+Angelovska-Bežoska began her career in 1996 as a financial system expert at the Ministry of Finance where she worked for eight years, first as Head of the Project for Establishing a Treasury System in the Republic of Macedonia (1999–2000) and then as Head of the Treasury Sector (2000–2003).
+She worked on reforms in the country's public finance system, such as the establishment of a single treasury account as well as a system for regular budget liquidity and liquidity management forecasting, improvement of budget accounting, development of the government securities market and improvement of budget reporting under the international standards.

-Her contribution to the development of public finance in the Republic of Macedonia waс recogniсed and awarded by the US Embassy in Skopje in 2004.
-During 2003 and 2004, Angelovska-Bežoska was holding a position of State Secretary at the Ministry of Finance, as coordinator of activities of all sectors within the Ministry, coordinating European integration processes, budget reforms and negotiations with international financial institutions.
-In 2004, she was also the head of the team preparing Macedonia for the first credit rating.

-International Monetary Fund

-Before joining the central bank team, she had a two-year work arrangement as an economist in the Department of Macroeconomic Policies in European countries and in the Fiscal Policies Department at the International Monetary Fund (IMF) in Washington, D.C..
-She also participated in several IMF negotiating missions to conclude arrangements with member countries.
-In the period from 2006 to 2018, she was constantly engaged as an expert in IMF teams that provide technical assistance to multiple countries in Europe (Latvia, Belarus, Moldova, Serbia, Bosnia and Herzegovina, and Albania).
+In the period 2003–2004, Angelovska-Bežoska was a State Secretary at the Ministry of Finance.
+In the same period, she was also a member of the Governing Board of the Health Insurance Fund of the Republic of Macedonia.
+In 2004, her contribution to the development of Macedonia's public finance was awarded by the US Embassy in Skopje.